luptongit/solutions-departmental-apps/README.md

-# Electron Motors - Departmental Apps Solution Webinar Demo ateet
+# Electron Motors - Departmental Apps Solution Dreamforce Demo

 This webinar demo will help customers understand what the Salesforce Platform can do to help them digitize manual business processes into apps , mapping 1:1 with our third solution: Make Any Department More Productive